aswinmuralidharan/Microtrap-Electroporation/README.md

 1. Distribution of electric field in the microtrap array (2D electric field distribution).
 2. The parametric sweep of the 3D time-dependent bulk electroporation model using the asymptotic model of electroporation.
 3. The parametric sweep of the 3D time-dependent micro-trap electroporation model using the asymptotic model of electroporation.

+The bulk electroporation and micro-trap electroporation models are included in the same model titled Microtrap_EP.m